ipilcher/rhsummit/guide.md

 This brings us to two very important terms, that will be used throughout this lab.

-* **Undercloud** - The undercloud is an "all-in-one" OpenStack deployment that deploys, configures, and manages a set of bare-metal servers.
+* **Undercloud** - The undercloud (sometimes refered to as the OSP director node) is an "all-in-one" OpenStack deployment that deploys, configures, and manages a set of bare-metal servers which run Red Hat OpenStack Platform.
-* **Overcloud** -
+* **Overcloud** - The OSP servers managed by the undercloud are refered to as the overcloud, because they run "on top of" the undercloud.

-The overcloud runs "on" the undercloud - OpenStack on OpenStack!
+OpenStack on OpenStack!